The Metal Element

 1/2 cup rice or barley

 Place your chicken & medicinals in a large stock pot, covering with broth.
-Simmer with the lid on for 1½ hours, strain the ginger, ladle into bowls, sprinkle some sea salt, and drink to your newfound pomp & circumstance.
+Simmer with the lid on for 1½ hours, strain the ginger, ladle into bowls, sprinkle some sea salt, and enjoy.

 On Wei Qi and Protecting Yourself